-The following two case studies are actual buildings that The Cotocon Group is currently the ENERGY STAR Service and Product Provider (SPP).
+The following 2 case studies are actual buildings that The Cotocon Group is working with as an ENERGY STAR Service and Product Provider (SPP).
 The GHG emissions projections showing the growing risk of violation in 2025 if they are run by 2020 standards.

 Occupancy Group B (Office)

 Occupancy Group R-2 (Residential)

 The following building types are not required to comply to the Local Law 97:

 Non-compliance is deemed penal with fines designated by The City at $268 per metric ton for the exceeded carbon footprint!
 Fines are also designated for submitting false reports and worse, for not submitting a report.

 How to calculate your building’s fine?

 -Convert the building’s carbon footprint from Kg to metric tons by dividing by 1,000